Chukwunonyelum/AWS-Infrastructure-Automation-with-Terraform-for-Boldswitch-website/README.md

 # Terraform_project
-this repository is for my terraform project
+this repository is for my terraform project- I will create aws resources using terraform